-During the first day of the Royal Commission Inquiry into Institutional Responses to Child Sex Abuse, an elder who had handled an accusation of sexual misconduct against another elder was asked about calling the police to report the incident.
-He was asked about an adult tongue-kissing a minor, fondling her breasts, and observing her in the shower, and if he thought of how such actions are considered a crime:
+During the first day of the Australian Royal Commission into Institutional Responses to Child Sex Abuse, an elder who had handled an accusation of sexual misconduct against another elder was asked about calling the police to report the incident.
+He was questioned about an adult tongue-kissing a minor, fondling her breasts, and observing her in the shower, and if he had thought of how such actions are considered a crime:

-The Commission has found that 1,006 pedophiles were discovered in their congregations, dating back to 1950, and not one was reported to the police.
+The Commission has found that 1,006 pedophiles were discovered in their congregations, dating back to 1950, and not one was reported to the police by elders.
 The most obvious question is, Why not?
 Well, we’re given an answer later on during the day’s questioning:

-Within the first day of this hearing, an elder and then a circuit overseer, questioned in this segment above, admit that they never think to call police and that their concern was for the elder who committed these lewd acts, not the children who need protecting.
+Within the first day of this hearing, an elder who eventually became a circuit overseer, questioned in this segment above, admits that they never think to call police, and that their concern was for the elder who committed these lewd acts, not the children who need protecting.

 The lack of common decency in not even checking with police, not asking experts to follow up, and not even asking the question of someone who would know, is also inexcusable.
 If Jehovah’s Witnesses, and elders especially, are this ignorant over criminal acts against children, perhaps they shouldn’t be allowed to even have children themselves, much less have them inside their own congregations.

 Please share via social media below.